Wood rot destroys about 20 billion board feet of timber each year — far more than than the annual amount destroyed by fire damage.

 Repairing your crawl space is not a job you want to do more than once!
 To prevent problems with mold, rot, and pests in the future, follow these steps:

-- Move Firewood and Debris Away From Your Home: Termites, carpenter ants, wood-boring beetles, and countless other pets take refuge in piles of wood, leaves, and debris.
-Keeping these away from your home helps prevent the colonies spreading where they’re not welcome.
+- Move Firewood and Debris Away From Your Home: Termites, carpenter ants, wood-boring beetles, and countless other pests take refuge in piles of wood, leaves, and debris.
+Keeping these away from your home helps prevent the colonies from spreading where they’re not welcome.

-- Seal The Crawl Space: Summer humidity and winter cold can make its way into a crawl space through the vents.
+- Seal The Crawl Space: Summer humidity and winter cold can make their way into a crawl space through the vents.
 Crawl space vents are also an open invitation to termites, mice, and other pests.
-A plastic liner can, air tight vent and door covers will hold back moisture and humidity, and create a physical barrier between pests and your home.
+A plastic liner and air-tight vent covers and doors can more effectively hold back moisture and humidity.
+This makes it more difficult for pests to get inside.

 - Dehumidify The Crawl Space: Mold, rot, termites, cockroaches, and other pests all need a source of water to survive.
-Drying out the space with a self-draining dehumidifier will help to keep these unwanted critters out.
+Drying out the space with a self-draining dehumidifier will make your home less hospitable for these unwanted critters.